PySimpleGUI/PySimpleGUI/readme.md

 ## Getting Over "The Bar"

-It's been said by some that "the bar is pretty high" when it comes to learning GUI programming in Python.
+Some have said that "the bar is pretty high" when it comes to learning GUI programming in Python.
 >	 What happens when the bar is placed on the ground and can be stepped over?

 This is one of the questions that the PySimpleGUI project has tried to answer.
 Here's a humorous look at what's been a not funny situation.